bengilbertcodes/inaspace/TESTING.md

 [CI Python Linter](https://pep8ci.herokuapp.com/#) was used to validate the Python code.
 All the errors highlighted were fixed.

 ## Lighthouse Testing
-I performed Lighthouse tests using Chrome Dev tools in an incognito window.
+Lighthouse tests using Chrome Dev tools in an incognito window.

 - **Homepage**:
 <p>